matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 able to see the event because of visibility rules or encryption.
 While this isn't a big issue, there is still an issue about it: https://github.com/matrix-org/matrix-doc/issues/1654

+This history leak can also cause abusive or redacted messages to remain visible to other room members, depending on the client implementation of replies.

 Historically clients have also sometimes localized the fallbacks.
 In those cases they leak the users language selection for their client, which may be personal information.